smart-edge-open/EMCO/kud/emcoctl-tests/Readme.md

 # Running EMCO testcases with emcoctl
 #################################################################

 This folder contains following test cases to run with EMCO.
 These tests assumes one edge cluster to run all test cases.
 EMCO needs to be installed on a cluster before running these tests.

 1. Prometheus and Collectd Helm charts
 2. vFw
 3. Collectd Helm chart and adding configmap during instantiation (using Generic Action Controller)
-4. Http Server and Client

 ## Setup Test Environment to run test cases